 TURKEYS ARE EMOTIONAL INDIVIDUALS WITH CENTRAL NERVOUS SYSTEMS

-While you are expressing gratitude this Thanksgiving, please open your heart, and refrain from harming and killing others for tradition and taste pleasure.
+While you are expressing gratitude on Thanksgiving, please open your heart, and refrain from harming and killing others for tradition and taste pleasure.

 Turkeys are sentient beings, just like humans and dogs.
 Sentience is the ability to feel emotions, to perceive surroundings, and to experience life as a fully self-aware individual.
 Turkeys are socially-complex beings, with feelings, and a strong sense that they are individuals.
 They want to live.
 They want to avoid suffering and death.
 They fight for their lives just as we would if someone were trying to harm or kill us.